 Now slice your bananas into a medium bowl.

-Make the slices kinda thick so they will hold up better when you are stirring them up in our next step.
+Make the banana slices kinda thick so they will hold up better when you are stirring them up in our next step.

-Cover with foil or saran wrap and place in the refrigerator for a few hours or until well chilled.
+Cover with foil or plastic wrap and place in the refrigerator for a few hours or until well chilled.

 Just for you, I dished it all out into pretty little dessert dishes to take a photo and spent a few minutes pretending I wasn’t going to eat it all myself. 🙂